3 KPIs that carriers & shippers should be tracking

 Every supply chain business is nuanced, striving toward different end goals at various points.
 However, there are a few broad KPIs that asset-heavy entities like carriers and shippers should monitor to effectively grow.

-Especially within the supply chain industry, selecting KPIs can be convoluted and difficult.
+Especially within the supply chain industry, selecting the right KPIs, including supply chain metrics, can be convoluted and difficult.
 In some cases, managers negatively affect their company by saturating their internal operations with too many KPIs.

 Ideally, you should only be tracking what is critical to your success.
 Too many KPIs will distract your team from your core goals.
 However, it’s still important to measure your performance against metrics that give you an accurate read on your team’s performance and offer your staff clarity in their work.